janbodnar/JasperReports-Skolenie/doc.md

 ## Report fields

-Report fields are elements, which represent mapping of data between datasource and report template.
-Fields can be combined in the report expressions to obtain the desired output.
-A report template can contain zero or more <field> elements.
+Report fields are elements, which represent mapping of data between datasource
+and report template.
+Fields can be combined in the report expressions to obtain
+the desired output.
+A report template can contain zero or more &lt;field&gt;
-When declaring report fields, the data source should supply data corresponding to all the fields ddefined in the report template.
+elements.
+When declaring report fields, the data source should supply data
+corresponding to all the fields ddefined in the report template.

-<reportElement> − These are displayable objects like static texts, text fields,
+&lt;reportElement&gt; − These are displayable objects like static texts, text
-images, lines, and rectangles that you put in your report template sections.
+fields, images, lines, and rectangles that you put in your report template
+sections.

 ## Expressions

 Report expressions allow us to display calculated data on a report.
+Calculated
-Calculated data is data that is not a static data and is not specifically passed as a report parameter or datasource field.
-Report expressions are built from combining report parameters, fields, and static data.
-The Java language is used for writing report expressions by default.
-Other scripting languages for report expressions such as Groovy, JavaScript, or BeanShell are supported by JasperReports compilers.
+data is data that is not a static data and is not specifically passed as a
+report parameter or datasource field.
+Report expressions are built from
+combining report parameters, fields, and static data.
+The Java language is used
+for writing report expressions by default.
+Other scripting languages for report
+expressions such as Groovy, JavaScript, or BeanShell are supported by
+JasperReports compilers.

-In a JRXML report template, there are several elements that define expressions as:
+In a JRXML report template, there are several elements that
+define expressions as:

 <variableExpression>
 <initialValueExpression>